 A persistent cough can hardly seem like a symptom of cancer.
 After all, isn’t it usually just an indicator of allergies or a cold?

-“A cough that lasts for more than two or three weeks, especially if it’s not accompanied by other cold or allergy symptoms, could be an early indication of lung cancer,” explains Veeraiah Siripurapu, MD, surgical oncologist at Lankenau Medical Center.
+“A cough that lasts for more than two or three weeks, especially if it’s not accompanied by other cold or allergy symptoms, could be an indication of a more significant problem.
+It still might just represent inflammation or infection, but sometimes coughing can be an early indication of lung cancer,” explains Paul B. Gilman, MD, a medical oncologist at Lankenau Medical Center, part of Main Line Health.

-Although a persistent cough can be worrisome enough to report to your physician, make an appointment as soon as possible if it’s accompanied by symptoms like chest pain or blood when you cough.
+Make an appointment with your health care provider as soon as possible if your cough is accompanied by symptoms like chest pain or blood when you cough.

 Just as women are encouraged to conduct regular self breast exams, men should be aware of any significant changes to their testicles.
 If one or both feel particularly swollen or heavy, or if you feel a lump that wasn’t there before, talk to your physician.
-Changes in testicular landscape could be a sign of testicular cancer, which typically affect younger and middle-aged men.
+Changes in testicular landscape could be a sign of testicular cancer, which typically affects younger and middle-aged men.
+However, a lump in the testicle should prompt a call to your health care provider, no matter what age you are.

-Heartburn or trouble swallowing may be a symptom of esophageal, stomach, or throat cancer that shouldn’t be ignored, but that many men are quick to chalk up to a common sign of aging.
-If you’re experiencing a burning sensation in your throat or chest that lasts for a long period of time, especially if you don’t usually experience heartburn, talk to your physician about your symptoms.
+Heartburn or trouble swallowing may be benign, but can also be a symptom of esophageal, stomach or throat cancer.
+If you’re experiencing a burning sensation in your throat or chest that continues for several weeks or longer, especially if you don’t usually experience heartburn, talk to your health care provider.

 Changes in your bathroom habits